 Source countries that have a high focus on individualism are Hungary and Latvia.
 Countries that are low in individualism and are more group-driven are Portugal and Romania.
 For a foreign worker, it’s easier to integrate into these countries and make friends.

-Get Perfect Matches on Hire Abroad
+Get Perfect Matches With Hire Abroad

 These 5 cultural differences are important when matching candidates with potential jobs.
 On Hire Abroad, we will do automated matching based on skills and previous data, which also includes such differences.